Ionel Gherea: Pianist-philosopher

-Later in the 1920s, Gherea dedicated himself to philosophy and criticism, with essays which appeared in Revue Philosophique, Viața Românească and its satellite, Adevărul Literar și Artistic, Kalende, later in Zarifopol's Revista Fundațiilor Regale and Revista de Filosofie.
-Such works reveal his intellectual debt to Blaise Pascal; a generous use of irony; complex readings from Leo Tolstoy and Fyodor Dostoyevsky, but also of Marcel Proust, Paul Valéry, Francis Jammes, and Knut Hamsun.
+Later in the 1920s, Gherea dedicated himself to philosophy and criticism, with essays which appeared in Revue Philosophique, Viața Romînească and its satellite, Adevărul Literar și Artistic, Kalende, later in Zarifopol's Revista Fundațiilor Regale and Revista de Filosofie.
+Such works reveal his intellectual debt to Blaise Pascal; a generous use of irony; complex readings from Tolstoy and Fyodor Dostoyevsky, but also of Marcel Proust, Paul Valéry, Francis Jammes, and Knut Hamsun.
 As he noted in a 1975 interview, his father was only an indirect influence on his work, shaping his own "left-wing sympathies" and his belief that "the social environment [explains] the aesthetic phenomenon".
 His abstract, philosophically grounded speculations somewhat resemble Zarifopol's (with much of it stemming from a single conversation they had in 1915 or 1916); unlike his onetime mentor, he often wrote down impressionist thoughts in the manner of Anatole France, one of his favorite authors, glossing over the discrepancies and limitations of the texts he discussed.
-According to Paelologu, he is most akin stylistically to the Anglo-Saxon essayists, from T. S. Eliot and G. K. Chesterton to Bertrand Russell, being similarly adverse to "all pedantry or arrogance".
+According to Paleologu, he is most akin stylistically to the Anglo-Saxon essayists, from T. S. Eliot and G. K. Chesterton to Bertrand Russell, being similarly adverse to "all pedantry or arrogance".
 Gherea is especially known for his pioneering study on Proust's snobbery, which appeared in the 1929 edition of Adevărul Literar și Artistic, and in which he opposed Zarifopol's own Proustianism.

 Gherea was also friends with violinist-composer George Enescu: in 1927 or 1928, he accompanied Enescu as a pianist on a domestic concert tour, also leaving anecdotes from that encounter.
 According to Ornea, this "supreme recognition of his talent" was made possible after Enescu was told of Gherea's abilities by another pianist, Florica Musicescu.
 Enescu took Gherea on his other tours, including a concert at Constanța Casino in mid 1934.
 As reported by music chronicler A. Liviu, that show was remarkably ill-fated, attesting to the poor state of culture in Constanța: "Enescu's name only managed to attract twenty individuals.
 Of them, the majority were... cracking seeds, at intermission.
 That's one authentic fact for you.
 As for the delicate accompanist, Mr Ionel Gherea: he had to struggle with an upright piano that was missing some ten keys."
 The two men reunited in 1936, when Enescu returned to the country and included Gherea on his team of touring pianists, which also included Dinu Lipatti, Alfred Alessandrescu, and Muza Ghermani Ciomac.
 Gherea claimed that, overall, he had been Enescu's piano accompanist in as many as 300 separate performances.